-Ben starts work at the Company as a tyre technician, earning £20,000 each year.
+Ben leaves university and starts work at the Company, earning £18,000 each year.
 After talking to his parents and his manager, he decides to join the Plan.

-He is comfortable he can afford 4%.
-After all, he doesn't want to miss out on savings from the Company - they will contribute an extra £66.67 each month to his retirement account!
+At this age, his minimum regular contribution is £36.90 each month and he is comfortable he can afford this.
+After all, he doesn't want to miss out on savings from the Company - they will contribute an extra £55.62 each month to his retirement account!